-Hot and Sour Soup is the PERFECT combo of spicy and savory, made with pork, mushrooms, bamboo shoots, tofu, and eggs in a savory seasoned broth with soy sauce and vinegar.
+Hot and Sour Soup is the PERFECT combo of spicy and savory, made with pork, veggies, tofu, and eggs in a savory broth.
+Better than takeout!

-This soup is the perfect addition to our popular list of take-out Chinese food recipes, and you can serve it along with Lo Mein, Chow Mein, and Orange Chicken!
+This soup is the perfect addition to my popular list of take-out Chinese Food Recipes, and you can serve it along with Lo Mein, Chow Mein, and other favorites!

 Ingredients